Cadence Design Systems

 - Verification & Custom/Analog Leadership: Cadence dominates analog/custom design (Virtuoso) and verification (Palladium emulation, Protium prototyping).
 Hardware emulation systems sell for $10–50M each and lock customers into multi-year refresh cycles.

-- Cadence.AI Generative Design Suite: Cadence Cerebrus, Verisium, and Allegro X AI agents apply ML to physical design, verification, and PCB layout — driving tool intensity and ASP per design as AI chip complexity escalates.
+- Cadence.AI Agentic Design Suite: Cerebrus AI Studio (agentic, multi-block SoC design), Verisium, and Allegro X AI apply ML across physical design, verification, and PCB layout — trained on telemetry from thousands of tape-outs, driving tool intensity and ASP per design as AI-chip complexity escalates.

 Ten Moats Verdict